JPLahoda/project-meal-prep-app-frontend/README.md

 # Meal Prep App
-This is an app that generates new recipes.
-Users can save recipes they want to try.
+This is an app that generates new, random food recipes.
+Users can save recipes that they want to try.
 Then, they can select recipes to get instructions as well as a custom shopping list.

 ## Home